 - Tina has experience structuring and drafting executive compensation programs.

-Billy Poynter focuses his practice on intellectual property law, including patents, trademarks, copyrights, and trade secrets; software creation, development, and implementation; IP assessment, creation, and enforcement; and dispute resolution.
 After graduating from law school at UVA, Billy spent one year practicing at a large firm in Washington, DC, before clerking for The Honorable Alvin A. Schall, US Court of Appeals for the Federal Circuit.
-Before joining Kaleo Legal, he served as the co-chair of the Intellectual Property Litigation practice at Williams Mullen, and the vice-chair of the Intellectual Property Section.
+Before joining Kaleo Legal, he served as the co-chair of the Intellectual Property Litigation practice at Williams Mullen.
 Throughout his practice, Billy has represented domestic and international companies of all sizes and types, including startups, mid-sized companies, and Fortune 500 companies, in various industry sectors such as software, retail, manufacturing, telecommunications, and transportation.

 Billy is listed in Virginia Super Lawyers, and has been regularly named as Virginia Legal Elite for Intellectual Property by Virginia Business.
 He has been ranked in Chambers USA since 2014 for Intellectual Property, has been named to Best Lawyers in America since 2015, and has an AV rating from Martindale Hubbell.

-Billy maintains membership in the American Bar Association’s Intellectual Property Division, the American Intellectual Property Law Association, and the Federal Circuit Bar Association, in addition to sitting on the committee of the Law Practice Management Division of the Virginia Bar Association.
-He currently serves on the Board of Directors of the Norfolk Forum and is a member of the Greater Norfolk Corporation, and he spent ten years as a member of the Board of Directors of the Virginia Opera, including as a member of the Executive Committee.
+Billy maintains membership in the American Bar Association’s Intellectual Property Division and the Federal Circuit Bar Association, in addition to sitting on the committee of the Law Practice Management Division of the Virginia Bar Association.
+He currently serves on the Board of the Directors of the Norfolk Forum and is a member of the Greater Norfolk Corporation.
+He spent ten years as a member of the Board of Directors of the Virginia Opera, including as a member of the Executive Committee.
 In 2010, Inside Business named Billy to its list of the Hampton Roads “Top 40 Under 40.”

 He earned his undergraduate degrees from Washington & Lee University in 1998, a bachelor of science in chemistry and a bachelor of arts in medieval and renaissance studies, magna cum laude, Phi Beta Kappa.
 He earned his juris doctor from the University of Virginia School of Law in 2002.